robert/robert.github.com/_posts/2015-03-20-something-that-i-dont-talk-about-much.md

 Your comfort zone is the space of activities that feel familiar and that you can do with minimal anxiety.
 Everybody has one.
 Between years 1-3 I let mine shrink to roughly the size of my bedroom and a few other places where I could wear baggy tracksuits.
 I’ve gradually re-expanded it, but this has required a lot of not-always-enjoyable effort.
 I typically like not drinking too much and going to bed on time.
 Many twenty-something activities involve lots of drinking and very deliberately not going to bed on time.
 I’ve heard Going Out described as "very rarely fun, but the price you have to pay to be normal."
 That sounds about right to me.

 When I feel bad, I can feel really really bad, and so any activity that lasts a long time with a high cost of bailing halfway through is to be approached with trepidation.
 I tend to do a lot of stuff on my own.
-This doesn’t mean there aren’t a bunch of people aroun  d, but it does mean I tend not to have much social obligation to them to stay.
+This doesn’t mean there aren’t a bunch of people around, but it does mean I tend not to have much social obligation to them to stay.
 On the other hand, Going Out with a small group of people who are expecting a Big Night is probably my precise, if very mild, idea of hell.

 I used to use pain as an excuse for not doing things, both consciously and sub-consciously.
 This is understandable, but not very helpful.
 It would be the reason why I would say no to every invitation that didn’t involve an evening of Mario Kart, and the reason why you couldn’t judge me for it.
 My apartment and my parents’ house are the safest places in the world, and the outside world is a scary place where you can’t always lie down and stretch whenever and however you want.
-Feeling good is better than feeling bad is better than the mental effort of change (<a href="http://thelastpsychiatrist.com/">The Last Psychiatrist</a>).
+Feeling good is better than feeling terrible is better than the mental effort of change (<a href="http://thelastpsychiatrist.com/">The Last Psychiatrist</a>).

 I’m much better now though.